Want to know how to export and import WooCommerce products? You've come to the right place.

 Go to All Export › New Export and select WooCommerce Products as the export type.
 Then click the Customize Export File button:

 When exporting WooCommerce products, most users need only a subset of the available fields.
-WP All Export supports this requirement with a simple Drag & Drop interface.
+WP All Export simplifies this requirement with a simple Drag & Drop interface.

 The available product tables and fields are displayed in the Available Data section on the right.
 To export a field, drag and drop it into the column selection area on the left: